There are a few requirements that you must meet before you can set up your Akamai MFA service.

 - To perform any of the configuration steps, you must have the Akamai preconfigured Admin role.

-- To provision new users, you must have the Akamai MFA User Manager role.
+- To provision new users, you must have the Enterprise MFA User Manager role.

-- To set up Akamai MFA policies, you must have the Akamai MFA Policy Manager role.
+- To set up Akamai MFA policies, you must have the Enterprise MFA Policy Manager role.

-See Role-based access controls to learn more about administrative roles in Akamai MFA.
+See Role-based access controls to learn more about the administrative roles in Akamai MFA.